josh-collinsworth/joco-sveltekit/src/lib/content/posts/ten-years-of-code.md

 I'm lucky.

 I remember the magic of the moment when, almost exactly ten years ago, I built my first responsive layout.
-I was a graphic design intern when my manager, Brad (_also an instructor I was fortunate to have in school, and who helped me get multiple internship opportunities_), handed me [Jon Duckett's _HTML & CSS_ book](https://htmlandcssbook.com/).<Footnote number="1" />
+I was a graphic design intern when my manager, Brad (_also an instructor I was fortunate to have in school, and who helped me get multiple internship opportunities_), handed me [Jon Duckett's _HTML & CSS_ book](https://htmlandcssbook.com/).<Footnote number="1" /> (Thanks, Jon and Brad.)

 That was back in the relatively early days of responsive web design, when floats were still how responsive layouts were achieved, Internet Explorer was still a big deal, and (largely because of that) jQuery was pretty much synonymous with JavaScript.<Footnote number="2"/>